 Without motivation, none of us would set or attain any goals.
-In fact, you probably wouldn’t be reading this if you weren’t capable of motivating yourself – harnessing that motivation and applying it appropriately is a different story, though.
+In fact, you probably wouldn’t be reading this if you weren’t capable of motivating yourself.
+Harnessing that motivation and applying it appropriately is a different story, though.
 Extrinsic motivation comes from outside of ourselves, while intrinsic motivation comes from within us.
-Research has shown again and again that extrinsic motivators (such as prize money or social recognition) are ineffective in eliciting lasting change.
+Research has repeatedly shown that extrinsic motivators (such as prize money or social recognition) are ineffective in eliciting lasting change.

 The three major components of motivation are: